 The particulars vary by airline and the particulars matter.
-In general, however, most of the other major carriers in the U.S. (American, United, Alaska, Air Canada and Southwest) allow you to take some combination of rods, reels, boots, a landing net and a variety of other tackle packed in separate bags and count them as one item.
+In general, however, most of the other major carriers in the U.S. (American, United, Alaska and Southwest) and many foreign carriers (Air Canada and Icelandair) allow you to take some combination of rods, reels, boots, a landing net and a variety of other tackle packed in separate bags and count them as one item.

 American Airlines seems to have the most generous policy, which is a good thing given that American is the largest U.S. carrier.
 American's policy allows you to travel with a case/bag containing nondescript "rods and reels" and a separate "equipment bag" and count the combo as one single item.
 This policy allowed me to take 5 rods and 5 reels in my Fishpond Dakota Rod + Reel case and a YETI Panga duffel stuffed waders, boots, hordes of fly boxes, fly lines, a waist pack, leaders, tippet, buffs, pliers and at least a dozen other pieces of fishing gear and have it all count as one item.
 If I hadn't known about the policy, the Fishpond case would've cost me $150 each way, as it has many times before.